Place and liveability excursion

 Inquiry questions

-- How might perceptions of liveability differ between social groups?
+- How might perceptions of liveability differ between people?

 Mapping and field sketch